 RELATED: How To Stay Motivated To Lose Weight

 6. Keep stress under control.

-When we are chronically stressed, our levels of cortisone go up.
+When we’re chronically stressed, our levels of cortisone go up.
 This can cause us to eat more and gain weight (5).

-I found an app that helps you focus on reducing stress.
+Also, I found a great app that helps you deal with stress.
 It’s called Calm.

-It also gives others the opportunity to try a delicious and healthful recipe!
+It also allows others to try a delicious and healthful recipe!

 8. Use a smaller plate.